 - Outdoor Activities

 And keep in mind, it is okay for your routine to evolve and change.
 Finding a solid learning at home routine takes time and practice.
-I have tweaked my routine each day to best meet my family’s needs.
+I have tweaked my routine each day to meet my family’s needs best.
 I know this will continue as I learn more about my role in work and my children’s teachers’ expectations.

-When thinking about academics, make sure to engage your child in academic activities that require more concentration in the morning, leaving those activities that are less structured for later in the day.
-Keep in mind, most schools engage students in reading, writing, and math activities early in the day.
+When thinking about academics, make sure to engage your child in academic activities that require more concentration in the morning and leave those less structured activities for later in the day.
+Keep in mind that most schools engage students in reading, writing, and math activities early in the day.